Holo-Host/hpos-admin-server/README.md

 - `holo-config.json`
   - A symbolic link (or copy) of this file is required to serve `api/v#/config`.
 The `seed` is of course not revealed.
+- `run/{current, booted}-system`
+  - A symbolic link to NixOS's /run/ (or, to the individual ...-system paths required)